kolbasa/git-repo-watcher/README.md

 `C:\YourGitRepository` &#8594; `/C/YourGitRepository`

-It is a little more difficult with [WSL](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71).
+It is a little more difficult with [WSL](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6).
 This must first be installed and configured via the Windows Store.
 The file structure is also slightly different:

 `C:\YourGitRepository` &#8594; `/mnt/c/YourGitRepository`

-Note: In [Ubuntu 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71) there is a [bug](https://github.com/microsoft/WSL/issues/4898) that was introduced by Microsoft.
-The `sleep` command does not work.
-However, this is used by the git-repo-watcher.
-A temporary fix for this can be found in the [same thread](https://github.com/microsoft/WSL/issues/4898#issuecomment-638649617).

-[Ubuntu 18.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q) does not have this problem.

 ### Tests